 Mike holds a strong belief that, given the needed support, young people have the capacity to create positive outcomes for themselves.
-He brings decades of experience working with youth development programs, including summer camp programs, after school programming, as well as in-school suspension alternatives.
 For 23 years, Mike was Executive Director of Vacamas Programs for Youth in New York City, where he grew the program from a summer camp serving 500 families to a year round, multi-site institution that helped 5000 families of low and moderate income youth.
 Of specific interest to Rebound is his leadership of the Vacamas TOPS program, an attendance improvement and drop-out prevention initiative in New York City public schools providing student and family support for youth identified as in danger of early school drop-out.
 Since his retirement from Vacamas and move to North Carolina, Mike has continued to use his skills to impact youth and youth serving programs.
 He is a Blue Ribbon Mentor, as well as a Lead Counselor at Emily K Center, where he mentors high school students preparing for college.
 He has also done board and consulting work for several area non-profits, including Lifeskills Foundation, Communities in Schools of Chatham County, and and Durham Literacy Center.

 Arvetra Jones: Director of Engagement and Family Life Coach